vrethans/Drill-/README.md

-# Drill-
+# DRILL

-Handrill.com is the parent platform where which the token drill will be used to explore the vast opportunities of blockchain social media.
+Handrill.com is the parent platform where which the token DRILL will be used to explore the vast opportunities of blockchain based social media where everyone can interact among others and explore the financial freedom provided by blockchain.